Tower: Data Structures in Quantum Superposition: Quantum Data Structures in

 \paragraph{Reversibility}

 Reversible primitives correspond to unitary operators that can be realized as gates in a quantum computer (\Cref{sec:background}).
-Though a quantum computer is also capable of performing irreversible measurement, measurement collapses the program state from superposition into a classical state, which causes algorithms such as~\citet{ambainis2003,aaronson2019,bernstein2013} to produce incorrect outputs or lose their efficiency advantage.
-Thus, we designed \LangName{} with reversible operators that make it possible to implement data structures correctly.
+Though a quantum computer is also capable of performing irreversible measurement, measurement collapses the program state from superposition.
+Algorithms such as~\citet{ambainis2003,aaronson2019,bernstein2013} are therefore designed to avoid performing measurement on the data structure in superposition, which if performed would cause the algorithm to produce an incorrect output or lose its efficiency advantage.

+Correspondingly, we designed \LangName{} with reversible primitives that make it possible to manipulate data structures without collapsing their superposition.

 \paragraph{Implementing \texttt{push\_front}}